justas-b1/gitlab-xss/README.md

+# ⚠️ Legal Disclaimer

+This Proof-of-Concept (PoC) is provided **for educational purposes only**.

+- **Authorized Use Only**: Test only on systems you own or have explicit permission to assess.
+- **No Liability**: The author is not responsible for misuse or damages caused by this tool.
+- **Ethical Responsibility**: Do not use this tool to violate laws or exploit systems without consent.

+By using this software, you agree to these terms.

 # Gitlab XSS & CSP Bypass on Commit Page - ATO - POC Code/Video

 Unpatched known vulnerability as of Wednesday, May 21, 2025.
 Version - 18.1.0-pre - 100+ days since report at February 4, 2025.
 Severity is somewhere between 8.0 and 9.0.